RubenPonce/NodeJSandExpressSite/README.md

 Future updates:
   More CSS animations.
 Such as link nudging to the back and learn more buttons, and parallax background effect.
-  More content such as projects and aboutme sections Contact forms with serverside validation.
+  More content such as projects and aboutme sections.
+  Contact forms with serverside validation.